 MEAD

-The mining camp of Mead was originally called Vanwood, ran by the Wood Sullivan Coal Co.
-It opened in the 1910's.
+The mining camp of Mead was originally called Vanwood, and was opened by the Wood Sullivan Coal Co. in 1917.
 The next operator was the C.H.
-Mead Coal Company, and later the Comago Coal Co.
+Mead Coal Company, and later (1928-29) the Comago Coal Co.
+After the 1930s the miners were represented by UMWA Local 6109.

 People still living in coal camp houses in Mead.